thofisch/doc-api/api_guidelines.md

     -->

+    - Like building an application it is important to keep your API standardized and extensible.
+    - It's easy to want to add "quick fixes" to make customers happy, but everything you do should be carefully thought out in order to make sure your API continues to serve not only your needs, but also your clients.
+    - Remember, when you create an API you are creating a contract- your users are depending on your API not just to make their application work, but in order to make a living and feed their families.
+    - When you break things, or when you break backwards compatibility you are taking their time and resources to fix their application instead of adding features and keeping their customers happy.

+    The industry solution to this has been versioning, however, versioning is merely a Band-Aid, a temporary solution to make migration to the new system less stressful for your clients, but increasingly difficult on you.

+    Keep in mind, when you have multiple versions of your API you end up supporting and maintaining those versions.

+    One of the greatest challenges in regards to versioning is getting developers to migrate from one version to another, all while keeping your support staff from going insane.

+    This doesn't mean that you shouldn't plan for versioning.

+    Rather it means that you should plan to incorporate a version identifier (either in the URI or in the content-header of the response), but work under the mindset that you will only version your API if...

+    - You have backwards incompatible PLATFORM changes – in other words you completely change the UI or way your platform works
+    - You find that your API is no longer extendable – which is exactly what we are trying to avoid here
+    - You find that your spec no longer meets your developer's needs – for example, they are demanding REST instead of SOAP

+    You should NOT version your API just because:

+    - You added additional endpoints
+    - You added additional data in the response
+    - You changed technologies – your API should be decoupled from your technology stack
+    - You changed your applications services or code – your API should be decoupled from your service layer

+    To clarify on the last two, it shouldn't matter what technologies you are using, or how your services work.

+    The API should interact with both, but be decoupled enough that changing something in the background does not effect the API adversely.

+    Any changes you make to your API in regards to the technology or service layer should be as seamless and transparent as possible.

+    After all, the less you can break backwards compatibility, the happier you, and your customers will be.

+    And this can only happen if you go into building your API with a long-term, flexibility, and extensibility focus.

     - 13.1.
 How to Maintain URI Compatibility
     - 13.2.
 How to Maintain Compatibility of XML and JSON Representations
     - 13.3.
 How to Extend Atom